Can BJ's Wholesale Club Holdings Inc. (BJ) Remain Competitive?

 BJ’s Market Performance

-BJ stocks went up by 5.14% for the week, with a monthly jump of 11.08% and a quarterly performance of 29.93%, while its annual performance rate touched 34.02%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.22% for BJ’s Wholesale Club Holdings Inc. The simple moving average for the period of the last 20 days is 8.47% for BJ stocks with a simple moving average of 20.44% for the last 200 days.
+BJ stocks went down by -0.50% for the week, with a monthly jump of 11.66% and a quarterly performance of 30.82%, while its annual performance rate touched 34.21%.
+The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 3.10% for BJ’s Wholesale Club Holdings Inc. The simple moving average for the period of the last 20 days is 4.42% for BJ stocks with a simple moving average of 18.35% for the last 200 days.

 Analysts’ Opinion of BJ